When was virtual reality invented?

 MIT created the “Aspen Movie Map”, which allowed viewers to take a virtual tour of Aspen, Colorado.

 This project included the first widely known use of a car-mounted gyroscopically stabilised camera that would take a snapshot every 10 feet, paving the way for platforms such as Google Streetview.

 The company VPL Research was founded as the first company to sell VR goggles and gloves.
 Then…

 VPL founder Jaron Lanier popularised the term “Virtual Reality”.
 All the research that had come before could now be spoken about collectively, bringing about the true birth of the VR industry.

 The first video game with 3D technology was brought to the mass market by ATARI.

 In true 90s style, virtual reality fever really started to take off.

 “If dreams could be sold, what would you buy?”

-In order to be in the driving seat of the Mars Rovers from Earth, Antonio Medina invented a virtual reality system known as “Computer Simulated Teleoperation”.
+To be in the driving seat of the Mars Rovers from Earth, Antonio Medina invented a virtual reality system known as “Computer Simulated Teleoperation”.

-Virtuality was launched – bringing the first mass produced VR arcade games and entertainment systems that incorporated a multiplayer aspect to the public, who were left in awe at the level of immersion they offered.
+Virtuality was launched – bringing the first mass-produced VR arcade games and entertainment systems that incorporated a multiplayer aspect to the public, who were left in awe at the level of immersion they offered.